rochelleterman/PS239T/02_Unix-Git/03_fildir.md

 /home/oski
 ```

+> #### Home Directory
+>
+> The home directory path will look different on different operating systems.
+> On Linux it will look like `/home/oski`, and on Windows it will be similar
+> to `C:\Documents and Settings\oski`.
+Note that it may look slightly
+> different for different versions of Windows.

 > #### Alphabet Soup
 >
 > If the command to find out who we are is `whoami`, the command to find